Loading...

 Health inspection scores for Lexington-Fayette County food establishments.

-Showing the most recent batch of inspection data available from LFCHD.
-Current period: July 2025 through December 2025.
-Next batch expected when LFCHD publishes their next data export.
+Showing the most recent inspection data published by LFCHD.
+Current period: July 2025 through July 2026 (6,731 inspections).
+Updated when LFCHD publishes their next report.

 The Lexington-Fayette County Health Department (LFCHD) regulates thousands of food establishments in Fayette County.
 This includes restaurants, but also schools and university cafeterias, daycares, nursing homes, hospitals, delis, ice cream shops, bars, caterers, grocery stores, convenience stores, meat and seafood markets, farmers' markets, vending machines, and temporary food vendors.